MadKudu/developers/source/index.html.md

 See [Person properties](#person-properties)

-# Topical Scorer API
-The Topical Scorer API lets you  extract insightful information from web properties of your leads.
-It returns the main topic most relevant to your leads with its prediction scores against your core use cases, industries and qualified needs.

-## Models API
+# Models API
 Our Models API takes the model ID, and either returns the configuration value or make changes to the model configuration.
-It is a good method to manage different prediction models in a way that would help sales and marketing teams increase conversions.
+It is a good method to manage MadKudu's different prediction models in a way that would help sales and marketing teams increase conversions.

 ### Model Lookup
 You can obtain a list of available models that have already been set up on the platform.
 To use the Models API, simply input the right request.